The Pursuit of Efficiency.

-Vehicle manufacturers have gone to great lengths to improve their cars’ efficiency.
-Engines have become smaller, yet more powerful, and a lot more fuel-efficient.
-Many other technologies have helped to achieve this, especially today’s new-fangled gearbox designs that offer up to ten gears – a far cry from the ancient 2-speed gearboxes that were still common in the ‘50s!
-Having many gears means that the engine can be kept spinning in its most efficient rev range, which is easily achieved when there are such small gaps between gears.
+Vehicle manufacturers go to great lengths to improve the efficiency of their cars.
+Engines become smaller, yet more powerful, and a lot more fuel-efficient.
+Many other technologies help to achieve this, especially when we consider today’s gearbox designs.
+A gearbox can now offer up to ten gears – a far cry from the 2-speed gearboxes back in the 1950s.
+With more gears, the engine can keep spinning in its most efficient rev range.
+We can easily achieve this when there are such small gaps between gears.
 It also means that you have a very tall cruising gear to greatly reduce fuel consumption on the open road.

-Today, all cars have computer-controlled engine management and fuel-injection systems, and compression ratios have increased appreciably in the wake of technology like direct petrol injection.
-This, in combination with turbocharging, means that a 1-litre turbocharged petrol engine can today produce the power and torque of a 2-litre naturally aspirated engine of 15 years ago.
-Electronically controlled start-stop systems also switch off the engine when unnecessary idling can be avoided, thus reducing fuel consumption in city traffic by 10% or more.
+Today, all cars have computer-controlled engine management and fuel-injection systems.
+We have also seen an increase in compression ratios in the wake of technology, like direct petrol injection.
+What does this mean?
+Well, in combination with turbocharging, it makes a huge difference.
+Let us consider the power and torque of a 1-liter petrol engine (with a turbocharger) in today’s day and age.
+The power and torque will be the same as that of a 2-liter naturally aspirated engine of 15 years ago.
+Electronically controlled start-stop systems also switch off the engine when unnecessary idling can be avoided.
+This can reduce fuel consumption in city traffic by 10% or more.